-Talking about using Python for integration with third-party solutions, it’s worth mentioning McAfee products, as McAfee offers a bunch of libraries developed specifically for integration with different McAfee services.
+Talking about third-party solution integration with Python, it’s worth mentioning McAfee products, as McAfee offers a bunch of libraries developed specifically for integration with McAfee services.

 At Apriorit, we have experience integrating McAfee solutions in our projects to ensure efficient work and save time.
-For example, we once used the OpenDXL TIE library to send data about malicious files (this data was stored in a knowledge database of the project under development) to the McAfee TIE server.
-Thus, McAfee TIE users received an opportunity to enrich their database with the newest information about malicious files.
+For example, we once used the OpenDXL TIE library to send data about malicious files (stored in a knowledge database of the project under development) to the McAfee TIE server.
+Thus, McAfee TIE users could enrich their database with the newest information about malicious files.
 Thanks to the OpenDXL TIE library, our team was able to develop a project quite fast and with almost no issues along the way.

 These are the most popular McAfee tools: